 The fears, thoughts and the pride of the soldiers on the mountain.

-The Austrian guard emplacement Feldwache 2 is situated right in front of the terrace of the Lagazuoi refuge.
+The Austrian guard emplacement Feldwache 2 is situated right in front of the terrace of the Lagazuoi Refuge.

-Walking through a communication trench dug into the rock of the mountain, the soldiers could reach the warehouses and the dormitories situated further west.
+By walking through a communication trench dug into the rock of the mountain, the soldiers could reach the warehouses and the dormitories situated further west.

-The transport in the mountains to supply the front line.
+Transportation in the mountains to supply the front line.

 The cable cars were the innovative solution to ensure the necessary support for the soldiers under enemy fire at high altitudes.